-If you enjoy trucking sims, whether it be to relax or just to see different countries through their roads, then perhaps you should invest in a good steering wheel.
+If you enjoy trucking sims, a good steering wheel is one of the best investments to make after a crisp monitor.
 Thankfully, seeing as you (hopefully) aren’t taking corners at breakneck speeds, the best wheels for trucking simulators can be a lot cheaper than the best ones for racing simulators, as you won’t need a lot of the extra features that those wheels offer.

 After thorough research, we’ve compiled a list of the best steering wheels for truck simulators out there, making your task to pick substantially easier!